jameeronline/astro-blog/src/content/posts/post-1.md

   - blogging
   - learning in public
 categories:
-  - JavaScript
+  - tailwind
-featured: true
+  - html
-slug: ""
+featured: false
 ---

 Web development is a rapidly evolving field, and staying ahead means continuously updating your skill set.
 Here are ten essential skills every web developer should master to remain competitive and effective in 2025: